Which Is More Likely To Get You into College: the SAT or ACT?

 2. The second way is to watch my video explaining exactly How to decide whether to take the Digital SAT or the ACT.

-I do the rest: pick your test, create your target scores, figure out exactly which concepts and strategies you need to learn to reach your target score in as little time as possible, plan your testing timeline, and in general, take the management of the entire standardized testing process off your plate!
-Sound like a helpful set of tools?
-Let’s get started here.
+I do the rest: pick your test, create your target scores, figure out exactly which concepts and strategies you need to learn to reach your target score in as little time as possible, plan your testing timeline, and in general, manage the big-picture organization of the standardized testing process…so you can free up your brain to actually learn the content and strategies you need for a great score.